Four Principles for Physically Interpretable World Models: Physical Interpretability Principles for World Models

-\subsection{Principle 1: Structuring the Latent Space with Prior Knowledge}
+\subsection{Principle 1: Functionally Organizing the Latent Space with Prior Knowledge}

-Although many facets of human cognition remain a mystery, extensive research indicates that distinct regions of the brain are dedicated to unique functions~\cite{luria_functional_1970}.
-For example, early studies of patients with brain injuries revealed the existence of functional systems partially dedicated to meaningful tasks such as spatial awareness, voluntary movement, and sensory processing~\cite{luria_functional_1970}.
-While modeling the minutia of human cognition is beyond the scope of this principle, this idea of \textit{functional organization} inspires how world model architectures are increasingly structured.

-We propose to functionally organize a world model with a modular latent space.
-Each state in that latent space is a vector $z$, which contains $n$ distinct representations of a single observation dedicated to unique world model functionalities.
-Let $x$ represent the world model inputs (e.g., images), and $\enc_i(x)=z_i$ represent the encoder for a particular workflow branch $f_i, i = 1..n$ of the world model, as in Figure~\ref{fig:overview}.
+We propose \emph{functionally organizing} a world model by modularizing the latent space and processing embeddings through separate branches, as seen in Figure~\ref{fig:overview}.
+Each latent state is a vector $z$, which contains $n$ distinct representations of a single observation, each dedicated to unique functionality.
+Let $x$ represent the world model inputs (e.g., images), and $\enc_i(x)=z_i$ represent the encoder for a particular latent branch $f_i, i = 1..n$, as in Figure~\ref{fig:overview}.
 Thus, the structured latent space becomes:

-\looseness=-1 These functionalities require a human expert to choose task-relevant conceptual priors, which correspond to the physical phenomena being captured by each functionality.
-For instance, in autonomous driving, the world model’s latent space might be organized in three branches: (1) physical dynamics of the vehicle itself and the non-agentic environment, (2) emergent physical/dynamical reasoning arising from interactions with other agents, and (3) residual yet relevant features of the surroundings.
+\textbf{Example.} An autonomous driving engineer designs a world model with three branches: (1) absolute dynamics of the agent and environment itself, (2) relative dynamics between other agents, and (3) residual yet relevant features of the surroundings.
 Let $L$ denote a loss function over $f(z)$ and $x$.
 The overall training loss should be proportional to the losses in each workflow branch: